seanpm2001/GNU_Car/README.md

 **Isn't Android open source?**

 Android is a freemium operating system that has a variant known as Android auto that runs on cars.
-Android is based on Linux, but has become proprietary software with strict trademark and usage rules that make it freemium.
+Android is based on Linux, but has become proprietary software with strict trademark and usage rules that make it freemium, including major proprietary bits like GMS (Google Mobile Services) and Google Play.
 Remember that Freemium isn't free.

 **GNU/Linux usage**

 Most people refer to Linux as just Linux.
 I am using GNU/Linux here to differentiate it from Linux with proprietary bits (Android, TeslaOS, ChromeOS, ChromiumOS, etc.) The GNU is an assertion that the software follows the Free Software Foundations vision of truly free software.

+## Pros

+> **Note** This list is incomplete.

+- More transparency on the inner working of the car
+- Encourages the right to repair
+- Promotes both free and open source software

+## Cons

+- No known cons to list

 ## Other